 Because you know what?
 When I am fully well and fully capable of doing all that she does — I never keep up the house and do all the stuff that she does when she comes.
 Not like that.

-And I have a lot of bad days, where absolutely nothing gets done and because I feel guilty I yell at my kids, nitpick at my husband and go to bed in tears thinking about what a bad Mom I am and how everyone else could surely do this better.
+And I have a lot of bad days, where absolutely nothing gets done and because I feel guilty I yell at my kids, nitpick at my husband and go to bed in tears thinking about what a bad Mom I am and how everyone else could surely do this job better than me.